-4106.
-Introduction to Nursing Informatics (1:1:0 WE).
-(Traditional BSN) (Prerequisites: NURS4398.)
+GNUR4106.
+Introduction to Nursing Informatics (1:1:0 ONLIN).
+(Accelerated BSN) (Prerequisites: GNUR4498.)
 This course will explore the core concepts, skills, and technology used in nursing informatics.
 The student will examine the use of current technology to promote safe, patient centered, quality care in the global healthcare system.

-4201.
+GNUR4201.
 Synthesis of Nursing Knowledge/Synthesis (CL 2:1:3 WE).
-(Traditional BSN) (Pre/co-requisite: all NURS 4000 level courses must be completed or in progress or consent of the Dean for Undergraduate Traditional Track.)
+(Accelerated BSN) (Pre/corequisite: all GNUR 4000 level courses must be completed or in progress or consent of the Associate Dean of Academic Programs.)
 Provides students with an opportunity to assess and analyze own ability to synthesize concepts of nursing care and apply those concepts in simulations and standardized examinations.

-4205.
+GNUR4205.
 Nursing as a Profession - Seminar II/Leadership (CL 2:1:3 WE).
-(Traditional BSN) (Pre/corequisite: all 4000 level courses must be completed or in progress or consent of the Dean for the Undergraduate Traditional Track.)
+(Accelerated BSN) (Pre/co-requisite: all 4000 level courses must be completed or in progress or consent of the Associate Dean of Academic Programs.)
 Summarizes the concepts of the profession of nursing with emphasis in nursing leadership.
 Includes anticipatory socialization to the professional nursing role.
 Content is presented via small group discussions and applications.
 Clinical includes experiences with professional organizations and political processes.

-4206.
-Scholarship for Evidence-based Practice II (2:2:0 WE).
-(Traditional BSN) (Prerequisites: NURS3126.)
+GNUR4206.
+Scholarship for Evidence-based Practice II (2:2:0 ONLIN).
+(Accelerated BSN) (Prerequisites: GNUR3126.)
 This course focuses on the asking and answering of clinical nursing questions through the synthesis of current literature and analysis of clinical practice guidelines.

-4208.
+GNUR4208.
 Complex Pharmacological Therapy/Pharmacology II (CL 2:1.5:1.5 WE).
-(Traditional BSN) (Prerequisites: NURS 4403, 4404 or consent of the Dean for the Undergraduate Traditional Track.)
+(Accelerated BSN) (Prerequisites: GNUR 4403, 4404 or consent of the Associate Dean of Academic Programs.)
 Focuses on pharmacological therapy in complex healthcare situations affecting individuals across the life span.
 Includes an understanding of medications and alternative therapies for common health, radiologic, and chemical terrorism and the pharmacological implication of care of individuals related to bioterrorism, disasters, and life threatening emergencies.
 Clinical includes simulation.

-4210.
+GNUR4210.
 The Nurse as a Consumer of Research/Research (2:2:0 WE).
-(Traditional BSN) (Prerequisite: NURS 4403, 4404 or consent of the Dean for the Undergraduate Traditional Track.)
+(Accelerated BSN) (Prerequisite: GNUR 4403, 4404 or consent of the Associate Dean of Academic Programs.)
 Addresses basic research concepts and explores the relationship of research to theory and evidence based practice.
 Prepares the student as a consumer of research to enhance clinical judgment/reasoning when reading research studies and applying research to clinical practice.

-4306.
-Nursing Care of the Childbearing Family (CL 3:2:3 WE).
-(Traditional BSN) (Prerequisites: NURS3307, NURS3316, NURS3620, NURS3385 and NURS3520.)
+GNUR4306.
+Nursing Care of the Childbearing Family (CL 3:2:3 HYBRD).
+(Accelerated BSN) (Prerequisites: GNUR3307, GNUR3316, GNUR3620, GNUR3485 and GNUR3520.)
 Encompasses concepts related to the safe delivery of quality nursing care to childbearing families.
 Focuses on application of the nursing process of the childbearing family unit.
-Special emphasis is placed upon communication within an interdisciplinary team, patient safety including principles of infection control, quality improvement, evidenced based nursing care related to traditional and alternative birth processes, patient centered care with consideration of cultural differences to the childbirth experience and the use of informatics and technology.
+Special emphasis is placed upon communication within an interdisciplinary team, patient safety including principles of infection control, quality improvement, evidenced based nursing care related to Accelerated BSN and alternative birth processes, patient centered care with consideration of cultural differences to the childbirth experience and the use of informatics and technology.

-4307.
-Aspects of Pediatric Nursing (CL 3:2:3 WE).
-(Traditional BSN) (Prerequisites: NURS3307, NURS3316, NURS3620, NURS3385 and NURS3520.)
+GNUR4307.
+Aspects of Pediatric Nursing (CL 3:2:3 HYBRD).
+(Accelerated BSN) (Prerequisites: GNUR3307, GNUR3316, GNUR3620, GNUR3485 and GNUR3520.)
 This course emphasizes essential nursing concepts of children's health and illness.
 The focus is on safe professional practice in pediatric acute care and outpatient settings centering on care appropriate for the child's age and development.
 Additionally, students will demonstrate ability to reason clinically/use critical thinking by applying evidence based practice in both simulation and clinical setting.